jquery/learn.jquery.com/page/plugins/advanced-plugin-concepts.md

 ```
 var defaults = {

-  // we define an empty anonymous function
+	// We define an empty anonymous function so that
-  // so that we don't need to check its
-  // existence before calling it.
+	// we don't need to check its existence before calling it.
 	onImageShow : function() {},

 	// ... rest of settings ...

 };